 Curly coated cats have spontaneously appeared throughout the world from time to time.
 Many disappear quickly, while others go on to create new breeds of cat.

 The German Rex is one of the oldest of the Rex cats.
-In 1930-1931, a cat by the name of Kater Munk and owned by Frau Schneider.
+In 1930-1931, a cat existed by the name of Kater Munk who was owned by Frau Schneider.
 Munk was said to be the offspring of a Russian Blue/Angora cross.
-He is the earliest recorded example of a rex cat.
-Munk was referred to as a “Prussian Rex”.
+He is the earliest recorded example of a rex cat and was referred to as a Prussian Rex.

-In 1951 a black curly coated cat was taken in by a Dr. Rose Scheuer-Karpin.
-She was told by hospital staff that the cat had lived on the grounds of Hufeland Hospital in Berlin since 1947.
-The cat, now named Lammchen (meaning “little lamb”) had several litters of kittens but it was not until 1956 that it was decided to mate her to one of her sons (named Fridolin), resulting in a litter of curly coated kittens.
+In 1951, Dr Rose Sheuer-Karpin took in a black cat with a curly coat.
+Hospital staff told her the cat had lived on the grounds of Hufeland Hospital in Berlin since 1947.
+The cat, now named Lammchen (little lamb) had several litters of kittens.
+In 1956 that it was decided to mate her to one of her sons (Fridolin), which resulted in a litter of curly coated kittens.

-The German Rex is a medium sized, sturdy cat.
+The German Rex is a medium-sized, sturdy cat.
 Legs are medium in length leading to small, round paws.
 The tail is medium to long in length and tapering.

 Their coat is relatively easy to maintain, with just the occasional brush required to help remove old hairs.